 Strategies to Improve Treatment

-New chemotherapy regimens: While CHOP is the standard chemotherapy treatment, doctors continue to evaluate new combinations of drugs and schedules for delivering chemotherapy.
+New chemotherapy regimens: While R-CHOP is the standard chemotherapy treatment, doctors continue to evaluate new combinations of drugs and schedules for delivering chemotherapy.

 Results of a clinical trial have shown that younger patients with localized NHL who were administered a combination of chemotherapy drugs with a more intensive dose and delivery schedule than the conventional CHOP regimen lived longer than patients treated with CHOP plus radiation therapy.
 Approximately half of the 647 patients in this trial were treated with the dose-intensive chemotherapy regimen twice per week, every two weeks.
 They received three cycles consisting of doxorubicin, cyclophosphamide, vindesine, bleomycin, and prednisone (ACVP), followed by sequential chemotherapy every two weeks.
 The other half of the patients received CHOP administered on a conventional schedule plus radiation.
 The patients were under 61 years of age and had the following types of localized NHL: